 If you place the correct and incorrect adaptations next to each other, you can avoid mistakes becoming ingrained.
 This is very important.
-The tuning fork, already mentioned several times, must ring clearly because that is what you tune the word or sentence with.
-This is why it is not a good idea to keep reading your uncorrected translations or compositions, and especially to learn them by heart.
+The tuning fork, already mentioned several times, must ring clearly since that is what you tune the word or sentence.
+This is why it is forbidden to keep reading your uncorrected translation or composition, and especially to learn them by heart.
 Only perfectly correct texts are suitable for this purpose.
 If you hear the wrong form several times, it will steal into your ears and make itself accepted as concert pitch.